 TOP NYC ORTHOPEDIC HIP SURGEONS

-NY Bone and Joint staff strive to make sure you not only receive the highest quality orthopedic care available, but have a pleasant visit to our office as well.
+New York Bone and Joint staff strive to make sure you not only receive the highest quality orthopedic care available, but have a pleasant visit to our office as well.
 We are happy to handle all insurance processes on your behalf as well as schedule and remind you of any follow up or rehabilitation appointments.
 We pride ourselves on offering the most advanced innovations in arthroscopy, sports rehabilitation and other sports medicine therapies in a friendly and professional environment.

 HIP LABRAL TEAR DESCRIPTION: